lazarcamelia/ObjectOrientedProgramming/Laboratory 8/README.md

-For your previous assignment, add the following features:
+Continue your previous assignment, add the following features:

-Replace your DynamicVector template with the STL vector.
-Use STL algorithms wherever possible in your application (e.g. in your filter function you could use copy_if, count_if).
-Replace all your for loops either with STL algorithms, or with the ranged-based for loop (C++11).

-Create and use a new repository to store your domain data in a text file, but not the "mylist".
-Do not cache the data in memory, all operations will only use files.
-If there is no file at the provided location create one.
-For this feature, use the iostream library.

-Create insertion and extraction operators for your entities and use these when reading/writing to files or console.

-All the functions in your application must be specified and tested.
-Using the OpenCppCoverage tool, make sure you have at least 99% coverage for all your modules, except for the UI.
-For Linux, you may use any appropriate tool you find.
+Use exceptions to signal errors:

+from the repository

+validation errors – validate your entities using Validator classes

+create your own exception classes

+Store mylist in a CSV(Comma Separated Values) or HTML(Hypertext Markup Language) file, depending on what you get as input for mylistLocation.

+the CSV file will contain each entity on one line and the attributes will be separated by comma (,)

+in the HTML file you will have a table, in which each row holds the data of one entity.
+The columns of the table will contain the names of the data attributes.
+You may find an example of a valid html structure here: https://www.cs.ubbcluj.ro/~iuliana/oop/Laboratories/Lab8-9.pdf

+Open mylist with the correct application:

+CSV file – with Notepad, Notepad++, Microsoft Excel or OpenOffice Calc

+HTML file – with a browser

+Create a UML diagram for your entire application.
+For this, you can use any tool that you like (StarUML is an example of open source software for UML).
+Do not draw the diagram by hand.

 All commands must be in the form:

-fileLocation fullPath (e.g. fileLocation c:\some really long\path\with spaces\myFileName.txt) - the commands must use this location from now on
+mylistLocation fullPath (e.g. mylistLocation c:\some really long\path\with spaces\myFileName.XXX) - use the file extension given (XXX) to save in the appropriate format (.txt or .csv or .html)

-All previous commands must work with the given file (add, update, delete, etc.)

-Example test run:
+Example test run: (make sure to create the files at the provided path)

 call: fileLocation c:\some really long\path\with spaces\myFileName.txt

+call: mylistLocation c:\some really long\path\with spaces\myfile.csv

 call: mode A

 call: add [valid input]

+call: mode B

+call: save [id from valid input]

-call: list
+call: exit

-Check for [valid input in any format, in c:\some really long\path\with spaces\myFileName.txt]
+Check for [valid input in specified format, in c:\some really long\path\with spaces\myfile.csv]

-Note:The server will call list just in case you use that as a trigger to save, but will only test the file contents for correctness.